17 Aug 15 reasons to love a baroque wedding: flower design to inspire

 We know that from the 1300s to the start of the 1900s there was 500 years of trend setting fabulousness influencing flower design around the globe.

+The Baroque period is the second era we explore as part of our five part series on the Five European Influences on Modern Day Flora Design.
 And in part 1 here we explored the first major historical era of this period: the Renaissance and also revealed our modern day take on this magnificant bygone age.

 Blending into the end of the Renaissance, the period of Baroque ran from around 1600 to 1750.
 It built onto the Renaissance period, exagerating it with more ornamental decorations.
 So for flower design, think about adding details like shells, birds nests and lots of swirling leaf details.
 Flower design was big, tall and deep and bold in colour with oval and symetrical arrangements ruling the time.
 Greenery was more plentiful too as was metallics for vases.
 Think dark, moody opulence and drama, lots of drama.

 So for a step back into the past think of the Dutch, Flemish and Belgian greats that dominated this period: the Dutch, Ast and his Flowers in a Vase with Shells and Insect, Rebrandt’s Saskia van Uylenburgh as Flora, goddess of spring and flowers, and Mignon for his Vase of Flowers, along with the Veerendael and his Flowers in a Glass Vase, Butterfly and Beetle on a Stone Ledge.